 IRAs are Too Important to be Ignored

 Like the “incredible, edible” egg, IRAs are a key ingredient to a woman’s financial future.
+IRAs are particularly important to married women whose husband’s are the investor of the couple.
 IRAs have a storied past, starting humbly in 1974 as an auxiliary savings account for workers.
-Tax law changes in 1982 allowed contributions into an IRA to be tax deductible for everyone while the earnings on investments were tax deferred until taken out at retirement.
-Americans were enthusiastic and embraced the IRA which became the hot new financial toy until 1986, the last year of universal tax deductions.
+Tax law changes in 1982 ushered in changes to IRAs.
+Everyone could get deductions for their IRA contributions.
+And, the earnings on investments were tax deferred until taken out at retirement.
+Americans were enthusiastic and embraced the IRA.
+It became the hot, new, financial toy until 1986, the last year of universal tax deductions.

 But there is a quirky little part of the story no one seems to remember: the only people who could contribute to the first IRAs were those who earned wages.
 But what about all of the women who were working at home for hugs and kisses, for an organized household, for the well-being of the family?
 They were not earning a paycheck.
 At-home moms were an afterthought.

 It took 24 years—nearly two and a half decades—to finally make IRAs equitable for all.
-Starting in 1998, both spouses could make contributions up to $2,000 per person to their own IRAs, so long as one of the spouses was working and earning income.
-By this time, however, the enthusiasm for IRAs had dropped off a cliff because most folks didn’t meet the qualifications for a tax-deductible IRA.
+Starting in 1998, both spouses could make contributions up to $2,000 per person to their own IRAs.
+So long as at least one spouse was working and earning income.
+By this time, however, the enthusiasm for IRAs had dropped off a cliff.
+That’s because most folks didn’t meet the qualifications for a tax-deductible IRA.

 Sadly, Americans seem to be overly caught up in making financial decisions based heavily upon tax considerations.
 While it is advantageous to get tax breaks for solid financial actions, these breaks shouldn’t be the only criteria.
 Married women, in particular, lost sight of the incredible value an IRA can have on their retirement savings.
 IRAs are still tax-advantaged savings vehicles with earnings growing tax-deferred until the time money is withdrawn.
 (Roth IRAs offer even better advantages such as tax-free distributions at retirement.)
 But more important, IRAs are individually owned and managed accounts.
 That means only the owner controls this money.
 The owner independently decides how to spend it and how much to take out.
 And, the owner decides to whom the IRA assets will pass at the owner’s death.